johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 	- Can this be done dynamically ?  think so.
 - Running the HH declustering ... failed b/c memory ?
 - Testing in tmux 335..out of memory...
 Retrying **cmslpc304** with 2 workers ... works **real    82m51.408s**
+- Merge sumw2 from input metadata
+- What about trig weights?

 # Hoops
 - Played Great !